It’s become one of the biggest key trends in UK property investment over the past few years – but should you buy to let as a limited company?

 “If you choose to transfer the property to a limited company, this must be transferred based on market value, which is why it’s essential to get a professional valuation carried out.

-“Keep this in your records, for your defence, if HMRC challenge your valuation in future, and ensure it’s in your company name rather than your personal one.
+“Keep this in your records, for your defence, if HMRC challenges your valuation in future, and ensure it’s in your company name rather than your personal one.
 If you are transferring property from your personal name to a limited company, then you also have to get permission from the Lender, and some lenders may also insist on getting a personal guarantee (PG).

 “Please note, transferring properties from one owner to another are likely to attract Stamp Duty Land Tax (SDLC) and legal costs as well apart from Capital Gain Tax ( CGT).”

-TIP: If you are looking to invest in buy-to-let property, there is a great way to save on a lot of the initial setup costs.
+TIP: If you are looking to invest in buy-to-let, there is a great way to save on a lot of the initial setup costs.
 Buying tenanted property can help you save around £30k – and receive instant rental income on Day 1.
 Learn more about the benefits via our blog.

 In summary…